 - “Consumer Advocate” or “Lender Advocate” Experts: In some cases, these “lending liability” expert witnesses developed their interest in mortgage litigation because of their often strong feelings toward the rights of borrowers/consumers or toward protecting the ability of lenders/brokers to operate their businesses.
 Where they offer to provide unbiased testimony, their objectivity could be challenged if they’ve produced a lot of strongly pro-consumer or pro-business writings that opposing counsel may be able to locate through a simple internet search, or if recent published writings of the expert are requested at time of deposition or testimony.

 As with experts in other fields, what a mortgage expert witness won’t do may be as or more important as what they do, in their willingness to turn down cases they’re not truly qualified to opine on.
-Hopefully, prospective expert’s egos will allow them to give as much consideration to your hiring the right expert as they do in being retained in the matter.
+Hopefully, any expert you consider will give careful consideration as to whether they are truly qualified for the case in which you’re involved.